-The Contractor shall possess the equipment, devices, tools, machinery and personal protective equipment (gloves, noise protectors, safety helmet, goggles, safety boots, safety harness, etc.) to perform the work set out in the specifications.
+The Contractor shall possess the equipment, devices, tools, machinery and personal protective equipment (gloves, noise protectors, safety helmet, goggles, safety boots, safety harness, etc.) to perform the work set out in the specifications in accordance with the mitigation measures described in ANNEX A-1.